OctopusDeploy/People/Engineering/Software-Engineering/L2-Software-Engineer.md

 - I was assigned a task in a greenfields project that required me to design a small system, so I reached out to my team lead to collaborate with me.
 - My product manager and my team lead asked me to do two things as the top priority, so I got them together in a conversation so we could work it out as a team.
 - I noticed that a change I was making may affect another team, so I reached out to that team directly to prevent surprises.
+- I created a simple diagram and documentation to explain how a third-party API integration would work, ensuring the team understood and agreed on next steps.

 </details>